-On the fifth anniversary of its release, we look back on how Gerard Way's first release as a solo artist showed off a completely different character to anything that we had seen previously.
+On the day it was released in the US six years dgo, we look back on how Gerard Way's first release as a solo artist showed off a completely different character to anything that we had seen previously.

 Though in reality, the cogs were turning.

 Dripping in distortion and overflowing with feedback, ‘Hesitant Alien’ is a record that has its toes paddling in so many different pools it may as well be a waterpark.
 One minute indulging in the pedal worship that made shoegaze such a phenomenon, the next barraging the senses with the troupes that helped brit-pop become such an institution.
-Taking cues from everyone from Blur and The Stone Roses to The Pixies and David Bowie, this is Gerard’s playground.
-After years of swinging from the vines of post-hardcore and emo, ‘Hesitant Alien’ was his chance to indulge his other passions.
-To provide his own spin on the sound and styles that made him fall in love in the first place and be associated with his heroes of yesteryear.
+Taking cues from everyone from Blur and The Stone Roses to The Pixies and David Bowie, this was Gerard’s playground.
+After years of swinging from the vines of post-hardcore and emo, ‘Hesitant Alien’ became his chance to indulge his other passions.
+To provide his own spin on the sounds and styles that made him fall in love with music in the first place and have his chance to be associated with his heroes of yesteryear.

 Oh, and of course there was Lola.

-Though this is currently the only full-length that Gerard has released under this own name, the last 12 months has seen him drop a few stand-alone bops for the first time since ‘Hesitant Alien’ first hit shelves.
+Though this is currently the only full-length that Gerard has released under this own name, we've been treated to a plethora of standalone tracks and demo-based bits and pieces since ‘Hesitant Alien’ first hit shelves.
 Whether we ever get another chapter in this story, only time will tell.
 Yet no matter what happens in the future, ‘Hesitant Alien’ will always be the moment that Gerard Way took on the world on his own for the first time and won.